-Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+Intended outcome Success criteria Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes in 2024/25 show that more than 85% of disadvantaged pupils met the expected standard.
+Improvement in KS2 reading outcomes in 2024/25 2024/25 reading outcomes show that more than 85% of disadvantaged pupils met the expected standard.
 100% PP children will make at least 6 steps of progress across each year.
 30% of PP children will make more than 6 steps of progress per year.
-Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than 85% of disadvantaged pupils met the expected standard.
+Improvement in KS2 maths outcomes in 2024/25 2024/25 maths outcomes show that more than 85% of disadvantaged pupils met the expected standard.
 100% PP children will make at least 6 steps of progress across each year.
 30% of PP children will make more than 6 steps of progress per year.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-To strengthen relationships between school and home.
 Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils PP families will have an open dialogue with staff members and HSLW.
 Parents will feel they have a central point of contact to share any concerns and will feel confident to communicate any issues.
 Children's well-being will be improved, enabling them to learn.
 Pupil voice will demonstrate that pupils feel supported in their mental well-being and are confident sharing their concerns with a trusted adult.
-To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 97%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%.
+Sustained high attendance from 2024/25 Demonstrated by: the overall absence rate for all pupils being no less than 97%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%.